ishankapr/TaskManagementAPI/README.md

 # TaskManagement

-This is the backend application of Task Management application. this has Authentication and Task management related CURD operations
+This is the backend application of Task Management application. this has Authentication and Task management related CRUD operations

 Please use below credentials to login.
 Those values are hardcoded now since this use simple username and password authentication.
 You can see those values in AuthService.cs file